core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 An additional bit "Preserve Observations", 'b', is set to 1 by the sender peer to indicate that it wishes to preserve ongoing observations with the other peer.

 While 'b' can be a bit in the second byte of the OSCORE option containing the OSCORE flag bits, 'b' can rather be one bit in the 1 byte 'x' following 'kid context' (if any) and originally encoding the size of 'id detail'.
-Since, the recommended size of 'id detail' is 8 bytes, the number of bits left available in the 'x' bit is amply sufficient to still indicate the size of 'id detail'.
+Since, the recommended size of 'id detail' is 8 bytes, the number of bits left available in the 'x' byte is amply sufficient to still indicate the size of 'id detail'.

 It is fundamental to integrity-protect the value of the bit 'b' set in the two KUDOS messages.
 This can be achieved by taking also the whole byte 'x' including the bit 'b' as input in the derivation of the new OSCORE Security Context CTX\_NEW.